rsyslog/rsyslog/source/configuration/modules/imudp.rst

 --------------------------------------
 There is no direct relationship between these two entities.
 Imudp submits messages to the configured rulesets and places them into the respective queues.
-It is then up the the queue config, and outside of the scope or knowledge of imudp, how many queue worker threads will be spawned by the queue in question.
+It is then up to the queue config, and outside of the scope or knowledge of imudp, how many queue worker threads will be spawned by the queue in question.